capactio/capact/cmd/argo-runner/README.md

 - Go compiler 1.14+

 Before starting the runner you need to:
-1. Ensure the Serivce Account used by the Argo workflow has proper RBAC permissions.
+1. Ensure the Service Account used by the Argo workflow has proper RBAC permissions.
 Example command to add permissions for using default service account in default namespace:
 ```bash
 kubectl create clusterrolebinding default-default-admin --clusterrole admin --serviceaccount default:default
 ```